serchemach/onthetopicof/src/content/blog/recurrent-self-organising.md

 title: Let's try to use recurrent self-organising maps!
 date: 2024-01-22
 ---
-I guess, for now this will be a stub with some research materials.
+I guess, for now, this will be a stub with some research materials.

 I will try to update it with new sources and some actual content as I go along with my work.